 Community Grants Program

-COMMUNITY GRANTS PROGRAM
+COMMUNITY GRANTS PROGRAM for 2021

 The Flinders Ranges Council (FRC) Community Grants Program is a new program to assist individuals, organisations or groups who provide services, programs, facilities and equipment for the benefit of the local community.
 Application forms can be found on the website home page www.frc.sa.gov.au or at the Quorn Council Office.